timescale/docs/timescaledb/tutorials/time-series-forecast.md

 6 2016-01-22 05:00:00   100
 ```

-In order to feed the data into an ARIMA model, we must first convert the
+In order to feed the data into an ARIMA model, you must first convert the
 data frame into a time-series object in R. [`xts`][r-xts] is a package that allows
 us to do this easily.
-We also set the frequency of the time-series object
+You can also set the frequency of the time-series object
 to 168.
-This is because we expect the number of pickups to fluctuate with
+This is because the number of pickups is expected to fluctuate with
 a fixed pattern every week, and there are 168 hours in a week, or in other
 words, 168 data points in each seasonal period.
-If we wanted to model
+If you want to model
-the data as having a seasonality of 1 day, we can change the frequency
+the data as having a seasonality of 1 day, you can change the frequency
 parameter to 24.

 ```r